frozzzen3/TVMC/README.md

 ## Running TVMC on Your Own Machine

 If you want to run TVMC on your own machine using your own dataset, here’s how you can set it up.
+We've tested this on Windows 11 and Ubuntu 20.04.

 (Provide the detailed steps here for running the pipeline outside of Docker)